robenkleene/design-references/after-effects/after-effects-compositions.md

 - The checker box icon at the bottom of the viewport toggles the visibility of the composition's background.
 - To change the composition's background color, right-click the composition and select `Composition Settings...`.
+- The composition's background color just controls which color the background is displayed as (which can be toggled on and off with the `Toggle Transparency Grid` button below the viewport), or used when exporting, the compositions background is in reality transparent

 ## Cropping